gardenofaeden/CS3-activities/q1/q1_sg2_a2.md

 | Algorithm FindMax1(numbers)<br>&emsp;max ← numbers[0]<br>&emsp;For i from 1 to length(numbers)-1<br>&emsp;&emsp;If numbers[i] > max Then<br>&emsp;&emsp;&emsp;max ← numbers[i]<br>&emsp;&emsp;EndIf<br>&emsp;EndFor<br>&emsp;Return max<br>EndAlgorithm | Algorithm FindMax2(numbers)<br>&emsp;For i from 0 to length(numbers)-1bigger ← true<br>&emsp;&emsp;For j from 0 to length(numbers)-1<br>&emsp;&emsp;&emsp;If numbers[j] > numbers[i] Then<br>&emsp;&emsp;&emsp;&emsp;bigger ← false<br>&emsp;&emsp;&emsp;EndIf<br>&emsp;&emsp;EndFor<br>&emsp;&emsp;If bigger = true Then<br>&emsp;&emsp;&emsp;Return numbers[i]<br>&emsp;&emsp;EndIf<br>&emsp;EndFor<br>EndAlgorithm |

-##Questions with Checklists
+## Questions with Checklists
-**1. Efficiency**
+**1. Efficiency**<br>
 Which algorithm is faster when the list of numbers is very large?
-Why?
+Why?<br>
-Psuedocode 1 is faster as it uses only 1 loop and less steps, compared to psuedocode 2 which has 2 nested loops and more steps.
+Psuedocode 1 is faster as it uses only 1 loop and less steps, compared to psuedocode 2 which has 2 nested loops and more steps.<br>

 | PseudoCode 1 | PseudoCode 2 |
 |---|---|